Transfer Rego Qld

 How to transfer registration in Qld

 Owners of light vehicles can register for 1, 6 or 12 months.
 The 1-month option is available by direct debit only.
-Owners of heavy vehicles have a 3-month option.
+Owners of heavy vehicles only have a further 3-month option.

 There are three steps to transfer rego to Qld: